 In an unprecedented event, a fraudulent chrome browser extension, that imitated a highly popular ad-blocking browser extension, has tricked around an estimated 37000 users to download and install it from the chrome web store.

-This fraudulent Adblock Plus chrome browser extension had used the similar name as that of the genuine one except the letter b is written in capital B. This minor change would normally not be noticed by the users and it was also the fact that the rogue extension had the same developer’s name.
+This fraudulent Adblock Plus chrome browser extension had used a similar name as that of the genuine one except the letter b is written in capital B. This minor change would normally not be noticed by the users and it was also the fact that the rogue extension had the same developer’s name.
 This fake chrome browser extension had a fair amount of reviews, which actually made it more convincing to download and install it.

-It is our advice that while downloading and installing any software, users should be extra careful as malicious viruses and malware roam the internet and therefore extreme care should be taken.
+It is our advice that while downloading and installing any software, users should be extra careful as malicious viruses and malware roam the internet, and therefore extreme care should be taken.